 The side road to Granite Mountain branches north off the Iron Springs Road

 , 4.5 miles from Prescott town center.
-This enters the Prescott National Forest but unlike most such land, free camping is not permitted though there is a nice NFS campsite ($10 per night) next to the road, set in open pine forest between rounded boulders and patches of coarse, clean, granitic sand.
+This enters the Prescott National Forest but unlike most such land, free camping is not permitted though there is a nice NFS campsite ($18 per night, in 2020) next to the road, set in open pine forest between rounded boulders and patches of coarse, clean, granitic sand.
 The Yavapai Campground

 has 25 quite well separated sites with fire grills and tables, affording good views over the surrounding hills.
 Past the campground, the road continues another mile before ending in a one-way loop past a day use area, a boat launch (for the small, man-made Granite Basin Lake) and a carpark for the Metate Trailhead

 , starting point for several paths.
 This has trail maps, rest rooms, free drinking water, and a self-pay fee station - it costs $5 per person to hike hereabouts.

 The path to the top of the mountain (TR#261) starts by descending through a thin belt of trees into a low valley, course of a seasonal stream feeding the lake, then re-enters the forest, soon passing a fence, gate and trail register marking the edge of the wilderness area; no mechanized travel is allowed beyond here.
 The well used trail continues quite straight alongside a dry wash, gradually climbing, as the vegetation changes, with the trees soon replaced by bushes, cacti, yucca and agave parryi

 - a particularly sharp-leaved species.
 Large granite boulders start to appear and the land opens out revealing views of Little Granite Mountain